 Anytime Fitness is a good gym for people with all kinds of goals and training backgrounds, though it’s not the best gym for competitive powerlifters or professional bodybuilders.

 People who enjoy group classes will enjoy Anytime Fitness.
 Some locations offer traditional group classes such as Zumba and boot camp, while other locations offer team workouts.
 These are small group sessions with three different levels — Base, Burn, and Build — that cater to people with different experience levels and goals.

 Anytime Fitness is a good gym for people who powerlift as a hobby.
 It has multiple squat racks or power cages and several benches as well as dumbbells and machines for accessories.
 The only drawback is that not all locations allow chalk, which makes it less than ideal for competitive powerlifters.

 Since Anytime Fitness has training areas with functional fitness equipment, it’s a good place for CrossFitters.
 There are bumper plates, kettlebells, plyo boxes, and pull-up bars, so you can do most WODs.

 However, if you’re coming from a CrossFit box you’re probably used to dropping weights from overhead, which isn’t allowed at Anytime Fitness.
 If you do want to do CrossFit WODs there, you’ll need to set the weights down carefully after overhead squats, thrusters, push presses, and other overhead barbell movements.

-For people who enjoy HIIT workouts, you can do your workouts in the functional training area or in the studio where group classes are held.
+People who enjoy HIIT workouts can do them in the functional training area or in the studio where group classes are held.
 Anytime Fitness locations are usually small, but you may be able to find free space on the gym floor to do them as well.

 There isn’t a huge selection of resistance machines at Anytime Fitness.
 It’s enough for people who just want to stay healthy or look good, but it may not be enough for professional bodybuilders.